Editing the deployable architecture stack definition locally

 member architecture will reference that value.
 The fp_vsi_floating_ip_address

 input references an output from another member deployable architecture.
-That input shouldn't be selected, as that reference links the member architectures together within the stack.
-Such inputs from member architectures are included in the
+That input shouldn't be selected, as that reference links the member architectures together.
+Such inputs from member architectures are included in the members

 section of the stack definition file.